DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/helm/README.md

 - Chart: A Helm installation package, which contains the images, dependencies, and resource definitions required to run an application, and may also contain service definitions in the Kubernetes cluster, similar to the formula in Homebrew, dpkg in APT, or rpm files in Yum. **Charts are called `Helm charts`** in DCE 5.0.

 - Release: A Chart instance running on the Kubernetes cluster.
-A Chart can be installed multiple times in the same cluster, and each installation will create a new Release. **Release is called `Helm application`** in DCE 5.0.
+A Chart can be installed multiple times in the same cluster, and each installation will create a new Release. **Release is called `Helm Apps`** in DCE 5.0.

 - Repository: A repository for publishing and storing Charts. **Repository is called `Helm repository`** in DCE 5.0.